vbud/website/src/content/blog/triads.md

 I would invest more heavily in coaching anyone taking a leadership role on a team, especially if they are new to the role.
 A lot of the issues I encountered with Triads came down to unclear expectations for individuals' roles and for how to handle common situations that Triads run into.
 For example, a designer may not be used to being in a position to “start together” with their engineering and product management peers.
 They might take more of a back seat in the triad, or they may reach for agency-style techniques that do not fit well in a modern software development team (I’ve seen both of these happen, and both are coachable).

 Something else I have noticed (not unique to Triads) is that someone on the team's leadership must have a strong vision for the initiative they are working on.
 Without this, “design by committee” starts to happen.
 This further reinforces a point I mentioned already about management needing to select the right people for a Triad.
 Regardless of any particular organizational design, management selection of a team’s composition, particularly the team's leader(s), seems to me to be the determining factor in a given initiative’s success (assuming the overall strategy is good, which is a separate topic).

+(April 19, 2023 update: Seth Herr pointed me to the [_Shape Up_ book](https://basecamp.com/shapeup), which helped clarify something I wasn't doing a great job of explaining here.
+Something that was _implicit_ in the Triad model that should be made _explicit_ is that someone, or a small group of someones, need to be [Shapers](https://basecamp.com/shapeup/1.1-chapter-02#who-shapes).
+I've seen Shapers be designers, engineers, or even PMs.
+Without someone taking the role of Shaper in a project, no process or organizational design can drive a project to a successful outcome.)

 # Closing thoughts